JurPer/hex-chess/README.md

 ## How to add more pieces (example: Rook)

-1. PIECES: add your piece for white and black
+1. PIECES: add your piece for white and black.
+'WR' and 'BR' are the piece codes for the rooks.

 ```
 export const PIECES = {
+  [...]
-  WR: { color: 'W', glyph: '♖' },
+  WR: { color: 'W', glyph: '♖', kind: 'rook' },
-  BR: { color: 'B', glyph: '♜' },
+  BR: { color: 'B', glyph: '♜', kind: 'rook' },
+  [...]
+}
 ```

-2. SETUP_POOL: add your piece for white and black
+2. SETUP_POOL: add your piece code for white and black.

 ```
 export const SETUP_POOL = Object.freeze({